geopython/pycsw/docs/en/docs/development.rst

 Subversion Commit Access
 ------------------------

 - proposals to provide developers with SVN commit access should be emailed to the pycsw-devel mailing list (see :ref:`mailing-lists`).
 Proposals shall be approved by the pycsw development team.
-Committers shall be added by the pycsw admin
+Committers shall be added by the project admin
 - removal of commit access shall be handled in the same manner
-- each committer shall be listed in https://pycsw.svn.sourceforge.net/svnroot/pycsw/trunk/COMMITTERS.txt by the pycsw admin
+- each committer shall be listed in https://pycsw.svn.sourceforge.net/svnroot/pycsw/trunk/COMMITTERS.txt by the project admin

 Subversion Commit Guidelines
 ----------------------------